 Doing too much of anything alone can get, well, lonely.
-As writers and authors, we spend a lot of time writing away, set up in an office or a quiet room in the house.
+As writers and authors, we spend a lot of time writing, set up in an office or a quiet room in the house.
 A nice escape may include a bench in a park, an oversized chair in a favorite coffee shop, or a corner spot in a library.
 We manage to cancel out the noise even when surrounded by other people, animals, and life happening around us.
 We write alone.
 It’s a lonely process, spending so much time wrestling our thoughts and ideas into well-written sentences, powerful paragraphs, curious chapters and bestselling books.
-The reality, however, is that in order to successfully write, publish, market and sell a book, you are eventually going to have to interact with other people.
+However, the reality is that in order to successfully write, publish, market and sell a book, you are eventually going to have to interact with other people.

-The experience was similar to having a group of common friends to hang out with if you needed their support at a moments notice.
-Just knowing they were there made things a little easier somehow.
-I admit that back then I didn’t know the first thing about writing a novel other than being challenged to write as many words as I could based on an outline, day after day, along with the rest of the writing world participating in the monthly contest.
+The experience was similar to having a group of common friends to hang out with who provided support at a moments notice.
+Just knowing they were there made things a little easier.
+I admit that back then I didn’t know the first thing about writing a novel other than being challenged to write as many words as I could based on an outline, day after day, along with the rest of the writing world participating in the month long contest.
 There was something to the idea that I wasn’t really alone in what I was doing that egged me on night after night.
 It was very much similar to the online chat feature on social media platforms.
 But it only lasted one month a year and was over just as soon as it started.

 This got me thinking: Are there other “online” or plugged-in writing communities out there worthy of joining?
 What are the advantages?
 Would other writers working on books year round be interested in participating in a “write-in” format with me?
 I certainly wanted to find one.
 After trying a few out and not finding one that fit my needs, I decided to start my own.